 • Bone pain and feeling of bone tenderness

-• Very rarely – bruising and atypical bleeding
+• Very rarely – bruising and unusual bleeding

 Several sessions in the period of few months

-• Damage to other organs such as kidneys and heart
+• Damage to other organs, for instance, kidneys and heart

 • Nerve damage

-• Lenalidomide may in extreme cases lead to a secondary cancer
+• Lenalidomide may, in extreme cases, result in a secondary cancer

-Chemotherapy as a treatment for multiple myeloma may cause also several non-life-threatening side effects such as appetite disruptions, problems with memory and concentration, a general feeling of weakness and tiredness.
-The exact set of chemotherapy side effects depends on a patient.
+Chemotherapy for the treatment of multiple myeloma may additionally lead to some non-life-threatening side effects, for instance, appetite disruptions, issues with memory and concentration, an over-all feeling of weakness, and tiredness.
+The precise set of chemotherapy side effects relies upon the patient.

-Normal multiple myeloma life expectancy is quite high as compared with other types of cancer.
-Up to 77% people with multiple myeloma live more than a year, 47% more than five years and 33% - more than ten years, which is a really good result.
-Additionally, multiple myeloma survival rate grows together with the development of new generations of targeted therapies.
+The life expectancy of normal multiple myeloma is pretty high as opposed to other kinds of cancer.
+Up to 77% of people with multiple myeloma live for more than a year, 47% more than five years, and 33% - more than ten years, which is a pretty decent outcome.
+In addition, the survival rate of multiple myeloma increases as the improvement of novel generations of targeted therapies.